sdt2/PyRhodium.jl/README.md

 ## Getting started

-Take a look at the Rhodium.ipynb file in the examples folder.
+Take a look at the [Rhodium](https://github.com/davidanthoff/PyRhodium.jl/blob/master/examples/Rhodium.ipynb) IJulia file in the examples folder.